url-kaist/Struct-MDC/README.md

   - (04/21) Dataset has been uploaded.
   - (04/21) Visusal-SLAM module (modified [UV-SLAM](https://github.com/url-kaist/UV-SLAM)) has been uploaded.
   - (11/01) data generation tools has been uploaded.
+  - (12/14) Visusal-SLAM module has been modified.
+  - (12/22) Struct-MDC PyTorch code has been uploaded.
 ***

 <br><br>